Convex Formulation of the Maritime Fleet Size and Mix Problem Considering Battery Electric Ships: Physics-based ship design extension

 Here we set the maximum allowed capacity loss to a fixed value $\phi^\text{max}$ and define $N^\text{life}$ as a decision variable for the number of consecutive planning horizon periods that the battery is used in its lifetime.
 The constraint \eqref{eq:cap_loss_ineq} is a valid log-convex inequality because the right-hand side is a product of a monomial and a log-convex exp-function.

-We let $N^\text{batt}$ denote the number of complete batteries we need over the vessel's lifetime.
+We let $N^\text{batt}$ denote the number of complete batteries we need over the ship's lifetime.
 Since one battery is always installed for the newbuilding, $N^\text{batt}$ is defined as

-where $N^\text{ph}$ is the number of planning horizon periods in a year and $t^\text{life}$ is vessel lifetime in years.
+where $N^\text{ph}$ is the number of planning horizon periods in a year and $t^\text{life}$ is the ship lifetime in years.
 The variable $N^\text{life}$ is used in the cost objective \eqref{eq:cost_objective} to model the battery investment capital cost.